-We are seeking views on our proposed revision of ORR guidance on application of the Railway Safety Regulations 1999 (RSR 99) to Mark 1 type and hinged door rolling stock when operated on railway infrastructure where line speed exceeds 40kph.
+We sought views on our proposed revision of ORR guidance on application of the Railway Safety Regulations 1999 to Mark 1 type and hinged door rolling stock when operated on railway infrastructure where line speed exceeds 40kph.

-We welcome views on our proposals as outlined below and other aspects of our revised guidance.
+In November 2020 we sought views on our proposals as outlined below and other aspects of our draft guidance.

 Hinged door rolling stock